 The most serious injuries to the lumbar spine are spinal fractures or disc herniations.
 These can usually be treated without surgery, but if your spine isn’t stable, or if there’s nerve damage, surgery may become a necessity.

-The most common neck injury after a car accident, whiplash causes the neck to snap and overextend.
+Whiplash is the most common neck injury after a car accident and is caused by the jolt of impact, which causes the neck to snap and overextend.

 Spinal Cord Q&A

-When yourself or a loved one has suffered a spinal injury, we understand you can have a lot of questions.
-We’ve provided answers to some of the commonly asked questions here.
+If you or a loved one has suffered a spinal injury, we understand how much uncertainty and how many questions can arise.
+We’ve provided answers to some of the most commonly asked questions here.